Enhancement of nonclassical properties of two-mode squeezed vacuum state with postselected von Neumann measurement: Conclusion and outlooks

-In summary, we have investigated the effects of postselected measurement characterized by postselection and weak value on the non-classical features of TMSV state.
-Nonclassicality of our pointer state is analyzed via the calculation of quadrature squeezing, second-order cross-correlation function, CSI, fidelity, entanglement between two modes and EPR correlation.
-It is found that all of the above quantities or signals describing the quantumness of the objective state can be enhanced in the weak measurement region with anomalous weak values, implying the constructive role of postselected weak measurement in the improving of nonclassical nature of the TMSV state.
+In summary, we have investigated the effects of postselected von Neumann measurement characterized by postselection and weak values on the nonclassical features of the TMSV state.
+The nonclassicality of our pointer (measuring device) state was analyzed through calculations of quadrature squeezing, second-order correlation functions, and various entanglement criteria.
+We found that all these quantities, which describe the quantumness of the objective state, can be enhanced in the WM regime with anomalous weak values.
+This implies a constructive role for postselected WM in improving the nonclassical nature of the TMSV state.
+It is well known that the state $\vert\phi\rangle$ is a Gaussian entangled state.
+However, our results indicate that the enhanced TMSV state can be considered a non-Gaussian entangled state resulting from the postselected von Neumann measurement applied to the single-mode ($a$ mode) of the initial TMSV state.
+Since the nonzero quantum correlation $\langle\hat{a}\,\hat{b}\rangle$ is a crucial property of the TMSV state, the enhancements proposed in our work can be attributed to the positive effects of postselected measurement on $\langle\hat{a}\,\hat{b}\rangle$.

-In our current work, we studied the possibility of taking postselected weak measurement in two-mode radiation field.
-It is a natural expectation that one could generalize the usefulness of weak measurement technique in multi mode pointer state cases.
-On the other hand, we further proved the advantages of postselected von-Neuman measurement on quantum state optimization and quantum state engineering processes.
-It is also of interest to study the effect of postselective von Neumann measurements on other relevant radiation fields, such as pair-coherent state (two-mode radiation field) \citep{PhysRevA.50.2865,PhysRevA.13.2226} and other multimode radiation fields \citep{PhysRevA.42.4102} as well.